Rule 4723-1-01 | Board organization.

 (E) In the event of a vacancy in the elected offices, the board shall fill the vacancy at a regular or special meeting of the board.

-(F) Except as otherwise provided in paragraph (G) of this rule, all meetings of the board shall be conducted in accordance with the eleventh edition (2011) of "Robert's Rules of Order, newly revised."
+(F) Except as otherwise provided in paragraph (G) of this rule, all meetings of the board shall be conducted in accordance with the twelfth edition (2020) of "Robert's Rules of Order, newly revised," which can be accessed at http://www.robertsrules.com/,

 (G) The board may develop and approve written guidelines or policies relating to board governance matters.
-To the extent that such guidelines or policies conflict with provisions of the eleventh edition (2011) of "Robert's Rules of Order, newly revised," the board-approved guidelines or policies shall control.
+To the extent that such guidelines or policies conflict with provisions of the twelfth edition (2020) of "Robert's Rules of Order, newly revised," which can be accessed at http://www.robertsrules.com/, the board-approved guidelines or policies shall control.